leeyadong/cross_domain_gesture_dataset/README.md

 To obtain the dataset, please sign the [agreement](https://github.com/DI-HGR/cross_domain_gesture_dataset/blob/77d6981a780c95c87b22b41cfa485be37b5c9a59/dataset_agreement.pdf), scan and send it to yadongli@mail.ustc.edu.cn.
 Then you will receive a notification email which includes the download links of the dataset within three days.

 ## Citation
-If you use this dataset, please cite the following paper [[PDF]](https://arxiv.org/pdf/2111.06195.pdf):
+-If you use this dataset, please cite the following paper [[PDF]](https://arxiv.org/pdf/2111.06195.pdf):

 @misc{DIGesture,
       title={Towards Domain-Independent and Real-Time Gesture Recognition Using mmWave Signal},